KhaosKoder/SQL-Collection/SQL-Writer-Prompt.md

 Comment liberally, especially around parameters, loops, and error handling.
 Use clean, consistent indentation and formatting.
 Use FORMATMESSAGE for structured output if needed.
+Use Dynamic SQL Code ONLY AS A LAST RESORT.
+Do not write dynamic sql unless there is no other way to solve the problem.

 The scripts are for diagnostics, monitoring, and quick insights — not for production workloads.
 Keep them readable, maintainable, and safe for repeated execution.